 A sense of community

 Townhouses, by nature, are close together, which means you may have an easier time getting to know your neighbours.
-That’s a good thing if you’re the social type who enjoys interacting with others.

 Benefits Of Renting A Townhouse